SecretFoundation/docs/development/secret-cli/ledger.md

 **2.** If you don't, or you using your Ledger device for the first time, you should check Ledger's [Getting Started](https://support.ledger.com/hc/en-us/articles/4404389503889-Getting-started-with-Ledger-Live?docs=true) guide.

-**3.** We also advise you to check your Ledger's genuineness and upgrade your firmware to the newest one available.
+**3.** We also advise you to check your Ledger device's genuineness and upgrade your firmware to the newest one available.

 **4.** Have a machine with [Ledger Live](https://www.ledger.com/ledger-live) installed.